-- Excessively high cash payments. - Avoiding internal supplier selection procedures. - Failure to comply with corporate procedures and/or guidelines. - Avoiding independent controls on the purchase process and on assessment of suppliers. - Pressure exerted for payments to be made urgently or in any case earlier than foreseen. - Payments made through a Third Party - Indirect or unusual payments or billing procedures . - Inexplicable or inadequately motivated preference for certain suppliers. - Direct meetings with public or private entities in order to receive advantages in tender competitions and contract assignment.
+- Excessively high cash payments. - Avoiding internal supplier selection procedures. - Failure to comply with corporate procedures and/or guidelines. - Avoiding independent controls on the purchase process and on assessment of suppliers. - Pressure exerted for payments to be made urgently or in any case earlier than foreseen. - Payments made through a Third Party residing in another State. - Inexplicable or inadequately motivated preference for certain suppliers. - Direct meetings with public or private entities in order to receive advantages in tender - competitions and contract assignment. - Taking unplanned or unusual decisions when accepting projects or contracts. - Abuse of the decision-making process or delegated powers in specific cases. - Accepting contracts that are not advantageous for the Company,